CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(parse("[a]", char('[') ~> (letter | digitAsInt) <~ char(']'))) // Some((a,))
 ```

-**KRISHNA** Using this, I can start shaping an array parser like this:
+**KRISHNA**  Using this, I can start shaping an array parser like this.
+We're getting very close to BNF:

 ```scala
 object ParseArray {